ucsb-cs56/w20/_lab/lab05.md

     Please do so; part of the manual grading on Gradescope requires that you do this.

+    If this doesn't generate a nice website at the main GitHub pages page, try getting a fresh copy of `pom.xml` from the starter code; we have made a few small updates to try to get the webpage to generate properly.

 3. The manual grading on Gradescope also requires that you:

     * `README.md` has link to repo on github (github.com/ucsb-cs56-f19/...)
 (5 pts)